 Students must satisfy competency requirements in four of the five categories of dispute resolution related knowledge and skills: Dispute Resolution Processes, Interviewing and Counseling, Negotiation, Mediation, and Arbitration.

 Courses that satisfy competency requirements in particular categories are detailed in the table of Certificate in Dispute Resolution.
 Certain clinics satisfy the interviewing/counseling competency requirement, even though they do not count for credits towards the certificate.
-For detailed descriptions of the courses, see Course Descriptions in Angel's Registration for the relevant semester.
+For detailed descriptions of the courses, see Course Descriptions in the registration materials for the relevant semester

 2. Writing Requirement